 Anyone who has ever used a loo at a service station around the UK will have seen this one being advertised.

-The silicone is medical grade, and can be boiled clean after each use (and once before the first use) If you get to a point where you no longer need your cup as you’re in the menopause or similar, you can send it back to the company for recycling.
+The silicone is medical grade and can be boiled clean after each use.
+Here's the best part: if you get to a point where you no longer need your cup as you’re in the menopause or similar, you can send it back to the company for recycling.

 There are two sizes, and these are usually dependant on if you’ve delivered a vaginal birth or atomically have a larger cervix.

-I’d recommend to wear a cotton pad (I'll touch more on reusable pads shortly) when getting used to a period cup, to wear a cotton pad as well (or use up any disposable ones you have) for your own piece of mind and to test it is in right.
+I’d recommend to wear a cotton pad (I'll touch more on reusable pads shortly) when getting used to a period cup, mostly for your own piece of mind and to test it's in right.

-I made my own set of these pads, out of left over fabric scraps.
-I have three different thicknesses, dependant on where I am in my cycle.
-The wings fasten together with a small button.
+I made my own set of these pads out of left over fabric scraps.
+I have three different thicknesses, dependant on where I am in my cycle and the wings fasten together with a small button.

-I can do literally everything I would do with a disposable pad on.
-Absolutely no difference.
+I can do literally everything I would do with a disposable pad on, there's absolutely no difference.
 The only change is that they’re actually comfier!
 This is probably due to the fact that disposable pads contain chemicals and sticky parts which can get stuck where you don’t want them to.
 We sell these in our shop!

 I typically use cotton pads when I have a lighter flow, which makes cleaning a lot easier.
-People who use cotton pads when they have a heavier flow recommend putting the pad straight into salted water for a soak or using a resalable plastic bag to take it home in.
+People who use cotton pads when they have a heavier flow recommend putting the pad straight into salted water for a soak, or using a resealable plastic bag to take it home in.

-That might sound a little messy, but as long as the pads are changed frequently, all the blood will be absorbed in the pad, and not be messy at all.
+That might sound a little messy, but as long as the pads are changed frequently, all the blood will be absorbed in the pad and it won't be messy at all.

 When researching cloth pads, I remember a woman in an online forum saying “Honey, your grandmother bled on cloth, and she did just fine.”

-I don’t use this one, so can’t give an accurate review on this one.
+I don’t actually use sea sponges, so can’t give too much of an accurate review.

 I don’t use this one either, so likewise, I can’t give an accurate review.

-Their latest product launch has been a 100% cotton pair, so even better for the environment, the wearer and easier to dispose of.
+Their latest product launch has been a 100% cotton pair, making them better for the environment and easier to dispose of.

-Like with most things Zero Waste, there really isn’t a ‘correct’ method to use.
-Anna and I have tried a few different ones, and settled for our favourite.
+Like with most things zero waste, there really isn’t a ‘correct’ method to use.
+Anna and I have tried a few different ones before settling for our favourite!